BIRSBiointegration/whitePaper/manuscript.md

   data modalities (Figure {@fig:benchmark}A).
 Moreover, these simulations can inadvertently embed the same underlying assumptions as the computational methods employed for analysis, introducing further biases into benchmark studies.
 Therefore, high-throughput datasets with a known ground truth are also critical for multi-omics studies and robust testgrounds for future hackathon studies that were widely discussed throughout the workshop.

 #### Cross-validation within study

+One strategy for quantitative assessment of multi-model methods is cross-validation (CV).
+While CV cannot determine the accuracy of a method, it can be used to assess a method's self-consistency.
 For example the [cross-validation analysis of the scNMT-seq dataset](https://github.com/Wancen/CV-MOFA) was performed using MOFA+ (Figure {@fig:benchmark}B).
 Such an evaluation of methods using permutation or cross-validation has been performed previously, typically to optimize a tuning parameter or other aspects of model selection.
 Permutation has been used to create null datasets, either as demonstration that a method is not overfitting, or for tuning parameter selection, where the optimal parameter setting should produce an objective that is far from the null distribution [@doi:10.1186/1471-2105-4-59; @doi:10.2202/1544-6115.1470; @doi:10.1074/mcp.TIR118.001251].
 Cross-validation using folds or leave-one-out has likewise been used in many multi-modal method development papers [@doi:10.2202/1544-6115.1390; @doi:10.1016/j.jmva.2007.06.007; @doi:10.2202/1544-6115.1329; @doi:10.18637/jss.v023.i12; @doi:10.1142/S0218339009002831; @doi:10.1093/biostatistics/kxp008; @doi:10.2202/1544-6115.1406; @doi:10.1186/1471-2105-11-191; @doi:10.1186/1471-2164-13-160; @doi:10.1093/bioinformatics/bts476; @doi:10.1371/journal.pcbi.1005752; @doi:10.1093/bioinformatics/bty1054].

 A challenge with within study cross-validation is how to match dimensions of latent space across folds.
 Previous evaluations of multi-modal methods using cross-validation have focused on the top factor, swapping the sign of the project as needed to align the top latent factor across folds [@doi:10.1093/bib/bbz070].

 Finally, we note that for assessing clustering, a number of papers have suggested to resampling or data-splitting strategies to determine prediction strength [@doi:10.1073/pnas.161273698; @doi:10.1186/gb-2002-3-7-research0036; @doi:10.1198/106186005X59243; @doi:10.1093/jnci/djr545].
 For clustering of cells into putative cell types or cell states, such previously developed techniques could be applied in a multi-modal setting.

 Cross-study validation would assess if relationships discovered in one dataset present in other datasets, potentially looking across single cell and bulk.

 ### Using hackathon studies as community benchmarking